SlemJosh/quickbite-food-ordering-app/README.md

 ## Contributing

-This project was developed independently as part of my full-stack training.
-I used Bootstrap documentation and the DummyJSON recipe API for sample data.
-Some initial structural guidance and files were adapted from instructor Akash’s materials in the SimpliLearn Full Stack MERN program.
-Special thanks also to my AI assistant “Marty” for helping plan, structure, and refine the code and documentation.
+This project was developed independently as part of my training in the SimpliLearn Full Stack MERN program.
+I used Bootstrap docs, the DummyJSON recipe API, and occasional support tools like ChatGPT to guide problem-solving — similar to referencing Stack Overflow or MDN.
+The layout and features were designed by me to reinforce frontend concepts covered in class with instructor Akash.

 This README was generated using [my own README Generator CLI app](https://github.com/SlemJosh/readme-generator), a tool I built in Node.js to streamline Markdown documentation for projects like this one.